intfrr/Matchismo/Matchismo/README.md

 * test for the existence of Set matches as a means to improve scoring, display of hints and to determine proper game play

 * small library of utility classes for debugging, logging, management of user defaults, CGPoint calculations and other miscellaneous

+NOTE -- The rules for Autolayout changed between iOS6 and iOS7.
+All touch logic from iOS6 version is now available.
+However, the results are fussy!

+Shifting between portrait and landscape will correct UI for missing or improperly sized UI objects.
+If touch is not responding in landscape, fix this by shifting between Set and Match Games while keeping landscape orientation.